Introduction to MoonLight Architecture

 However, this does not discourage serving the two together in production.
 Frameworks like Spring boot give you the ability to serve your entire frontend under your backend.
 This is highly encouraged.
 But Moonlight discourages writing of Frontend logic using the backend specific tools like PHP, Python and others.

-Developers should sorely harness the existence of the frontend tools to write re-usable, modularised and maintainable frontend code.
+Developers should solely harness the existence of the frontend tools to write re-usable, modularised and maintainable frontend code.

 This way every tool will be maximised to its full potential.